MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         :lineno-start: 92
         :lines: 92-102

     During the adapter-trimming and read-merging step, AdapterRemoval will generate a selection of different read types.
 This option allows certain read-types to be excluded from further analyses.
-In particular, it may be useful to exclude non-collapsed (paired and singleton) reads when processing (ancient) DNA for which only short inserts is expected, since this may help exclude exogeneous DNA.
+In particular, it may be useful to exclude non-collapsed (paired and singleton) reads when processing (ancient) DNA for which only short inserts is expected, since this may help exclude exogenous DNA.
 The following read types are currently recognized:

     *Single*
         Single-end reads; these are the (trimmed) reads generated from supplying single-end FASTQ files to the pipeline.